The Life and Words of Martin Luther King Jr.

 Soon after, the "freedom rides" began.
 Black and white students rode buses in the South.
 At bus stations, they used lunch counters, waiting rooms, and rest rooms that were for "whites" only.
 Many of them, too, were put in jail.
 Martin Luther King joined many of the sit-ins and freedom rides.
 He, too, went to jail.

 In 1963, King took on his hardest job.
 What city, he asked, was toughest on black people?
-King felt it was Birmingham, Alabama.
+King felt it was Birmingham, Ala.
 Almost everything was still segregated there.
 Even water fountains were marked "colored" or "white."
-Birmingham's police chief, Eugene "Bull" Connor, boasted that he knew how to keep African-Americans "in their place."
+Birmingham's police chief, Eugene "Bull" Connor, boasted that he knew how to keep African Americans "in their place."
 Suppose that public places in Birmingham could be desegregated.
 That, King felt, would be a big defeat for segregation everywhere.

 The Battle of Birmingham